7 Essential Items For a Summer Trip to Japan

 The Japanese summer sun can be intense, so it’s important to bring sunscreen to protect your skin.
 A 50 SPF sunscreen is recommended if you intend to spend a lot of time outdoors, and one that is waterproof (or sweatproof) is best.
 Be sure to reapply often as you’ll likely be wiping yourself down with a wet cloth to stay cool.

 Bring or buy?
 Bring.
 I find sunscreen preferences very personal and finding a sunscreen that suits you (scent, non-stickiness, price) can be challenging in Japan, where you have to deal with language differences simultaneously.
 If you forget your sunscreen and need to purchase it, your best bets are Muji, which has a no-frills, easy-to-apply SPF 50 sunscreen, or drug stores like national chain Matsumoto Kiyoshi, which carries a wider variety of sunscreens, likely displayed front and center during the summer season.
+Keep in mind the Muji sunscreen is not waterproof, so if you’re planning to spend a lot of time at the beach, on the lake, or doing other watersports, it isn’t the best choice.

 Insect Repellent